The Hidden Dangers of Cheap Garage Doors

 1. Lower Energy Costs

-After being told that an insulated garage door would make a big difference to the temperatures inside his garage, a homeowner in Pennsylvania had one installed.
-To see just how much of a difference the insulated door made, the homeowner recorded some temperatures inside and outside the garage before and after the door was installed.
+Let’s consider the following example.
+After learning that an insulated garage door would make a difference to the temperature inside his garage, a Markham homeowner installed one.
+He recorded some temperatures inside and outside the garage before and after the door was installed to determine the difference.

-Before the installation, with an outside temperature of 10 degrees, the inside temp was 36 degrees
+- Before installation: With an outside temperature of 10 degrees, the inside temperature was 36 degrees.

-That means, the insulated doors kept the garage seven degrees warmer, even though the outside air was 15 degrees cooler.
+This meant the insulated doors kept the garage 7 degrees warmer, even though the outside air was 15 degrees cooler.
+Although this is an example, it demonstrates the efficiency of insulation, especially how you’ll benefit from heat gain and loss in the cold and hot seasons.

 2. Longer-Lasting HVAC Equipment

-While it might start faithfully in even the coldest temperatures, that doesn’t mean your car doesn’t go through more effort during cold-temperature starts.
-The insulated door in the example above maintained a 48-degree difference between the outside and inside air, versus just a 26-degree difference for the uninsulated door.
-That means, in the uninsulated garage, your car is starting in temperatures that are about 10 degrees colder.
+While your car will start up in the colder temperatures, it endures more strain.
+The insulated door in the example above maintained a 48-degree difference between the outside and inside air versus a 26-degree difference for the uninsulated door.
+That means your car is starting in about 10 degrees colder temperatures.

-If you ever sell your home, an insulated garage door can make a big difference in the price you get.
-As if it isn’t enough to show prospective home buyers that they can save energy costs, equipment costs and extend the life of their car, insulated garage doors also keep the garage quieter, they look better, last longer, keep out more pollution and give the option for using the garage for added living space in the home, like a playroom, home office or home gym.
+If you sell your home, an insulated garage door can impact your asking price.
+You can highlight the different benefits prospective buyers could enjoy.
+These include saving on energy bills, equipment storage costs and extending their car’s life.
+Insulated garage doors also keep the garage quieter.
+They look better, last longer and drown out noise pollution.
+New homeowners can even convert the garage for added living space like a playroom, home office or gym.

 Black Garage Doors That Can Modernize Your Home